cnguyen123/size_measurement/README.md

 **1. Introduction**

-This program helps measure the size of an object returned by the object detector.
-Please see the workflow file (i.e., open the file app.pbfsm with the OWF web service https://cmusatyalab.github.io/OpenWorkflow/) to see the logic of one step where an object is measured its scale.
+This program measures the size of objects detected by an object detector.
+For a visual overview of the workflow, open the app.pbfsm file using the OpenWorkflow web service (https://cmusatyalab.github.io/OpenWorkflow/) to see the specific step where object size measurement occurs.

 **2. Package Installation**

 Server side:
-- opencv: pip install opencv-contrib-python
+pip install opencv-contrib-python
-- pandas: pip install pandas
+pip install pandas
-- tensorflow: pip install tensorflow
+pip install tensorflow
-- tensorflow-object-detection: pip install tensorflow-object-detection-api
+pip install tensorflow-object-detection-api

 **3. How to use**

+1. Set Up the Object Detector
-- Build an object detector for the object.
+Build an object detector model for the target object.

-- As the current moment, it also needs a dummy classifier (because it extended the TwoStageOWF).
-This will be removed next version of server.py after this measurement processor is added to the OpenWorkFlow.
+2. Create Dummy Classifier (Temporary Requirement) Currently, a dummy classifier is also needed as this program extends the TwoStageOWF module.
+This requirement will be removed in the next update of server.py after the measurement processor is fully integrated with OpenWorkFlow.

+3. Build the Workflow
-- Access the OWF service at https://cmusatyalab.github.io/OpenWorkflow/ to build a workflow, as the example attached (i.e., app.pbfsm).
+Use the OpenWorkflow service [here](https://cmusatyalab.github.io/OpenWorkflow/) to create a workflow, referencing the provided example app.pbfsm.
-- Upload all to a server running Tensorflow API:
-- The file is ordered in the server as:

------Workspace

------------Size_Measurement

----------------server

-----------------------server.py

-----------------------measure_object_size.py

-------------app.pbfsm

-------------object-detector_model

-------------dummy_classifier
+4. Organize Files on the Server

+Workspace/
+├── Size_Measurement/
+│   ├── server/
+│   │   ├── server.py
+│   │   └── measure_object_size.py
+├── app.pbfsm
+├── object-detector_model/
+└── dummy_classifier/
+5. Run the Server
-- Run the server as: python server.py ../../app.pbfsm
+python server.py ../../app.pbfsm
+6. Connect the Client
-- Connect the client (build and run the android-client app) to the server to go through the predefined workflow.
+Build and run the Android client app to connect to the server and execute the predefined workflow.